See also: Packrafting shoes or boots

 And then you have to ask: how long will something this thin and stretchy last?
 About as long as some of my socks I suspect.
 I did also wonder if just two toe pockets – a ‘foot mitten’ if you will – might satisfy the anatomical ergonomists who believe in the benefits of full toe articulation, while making the shoe a whole lot easier to put on?
 Of course then it wouldn’t be the funky and distinctive Five Fingers, but while visiting the C&K website I followed a promo ad for just that, more or less – some [presumably Vibram patent dodging] 3T Barefoots from Bodyglove (right) with three toe pockets and costing just $50 too.
 They seem to be pitched at SUP board paddlers and not treksportards, but if I’d seen them earlier, I may have gone for them instead.
 I’m pleased to have tried them but I’ve since sold the Vibrams.

 The Keen Whispers (left) you ask?
-They seem a bit more or a casual canal than a water shoe and are too narrow in the front to fit well (as other reviewers have found).
+They seem a bit more casual canal than a water shoe and are too narrow in the front to fit well (as other reviewers have found).
 Down in Willow Gulch I did spot a finely made Paiute Reed Sandal (right), the original Mesozoic flip-flop which goes to show that even the ancients needed footwear of some kind.